The Delaware Liberty Bell replica

 What was I going to do with my life?

-Beaten, but not broken, I vowed if I ever got another chance to live out a rock song — whether it be walking through Bedford Stey alone, or observing a bustle in my hedgerow — I wouldn’t blow the opportunity.
+Beaten but not broken, I vowed if I ever got another chance to live out a rock song — whether it be walking through Bedford Stey alone, kissing a sunset pig, or observing a bustle in my hedgerow — I wouldn’t blow the opportunity.

-Fast forward twenty years.
+Fast forward 24 years.
 It’s July 24, 2012.
-Dawn and I are at the airport in Denver, on the way Delaware to visit my mother in Millsboro, spend some time at nearby Rehoboth Beach and see what else the state has to offer.
+Dawn and I are at the airport in Denver, on the way to Delaware to visit my mother in Millsboro, spend some time at nearby Rehoboth Beach and see what else the state has to offer.

 Dawn: Do you know what’s in Delaware?